NethServer/docs/administrator-manual/en/webtop5.rst

 Creating a new resource
 -----------------------

-Before creating a new resource in the WebTop admin panel it is necessary to create a specific user (in the configured user base) which will be dedicated to the resource.
+It is necessary to create a dedicated account for each resource into the account provider of Nethserver.

 .. note::

-   If the newly created user is not used for other purposes, it is advisable to block it and to make his built-in email address only available for internal use
+   If the newly created user is not used for other purposes, it is advisable to block it and to make the built-in email address only available for internal use

 Once the account has been created, you can access the WebTop admin panel to create the new resource and fill in the required fields:

 :guilabel:`Name:` name of the resource which must coincide with the user created on the account provider

-:guilabel:`Display Name:` description of the resource that will be displayed as a calendar
+:guilabel:`Display Name:` description of the resource that will be displayed as calendar

 :guilabel:`Type:` choose the type of resource between Room and Equipment

-:guilabel:`Available Resource:` if not selected, the resource will not be available and bookable by the users
+:guilabel:`Available Resource:` select to make the resource available

 :guilabel:`Email:` leave as suggested (resource@domain.ext)